estnltk/estnltk-workflows/enc_workflows/readme.md

 **Updating collection with new layers**.
 If the documents already exist, and you want to add new layers from JSON files, run the script `e_import_json_files_to_collection.py` with flag `-u` (or `--update`), for instance:

-`python  e_import_json_files_to_collection.py  -u  confs/literature_old.ini` adds new layers from JSON files to an existing collection `literature_old`.
+`python  e_import_json_files_to_collection.py  confs/literature_old.ini  -u` adds new layers from JSON files to an existing collection `literature_old`.
 Prerequisite: updateable layer tables must be created beforehand, see the section "Updating database tables" above.

 Note: its advisable to use the collection via [EstNLTK's database interface](https://github.com/estnltk/estnltk/blob/main/tutorials/storage/storing_text_objects_in_postgres.ipynb) **only after the document insertion/update has been completed**.
 During the insertion, the collection may be in an inconsistent state: some of the documents/annotations might be incomplete, and queries might give errors.